Bedrock-OSS/bedrock-wiki/docs/documentation/material-config-description.md

 ---
 title: Material Configuration Description
 tags:
   - expert
 mentions:
   - MedicalJewel105
   - SmokeyStack
+description: This article will introduce the structure and configuration of the material file in detail.
 ---

 :::warning